banner-bg

 Paper daily sheets versus digital reporting

-There are four key benefits to using digital reporting instead of paper daily sheets.
+There are four key benefits to using digital reporting instead of paper daily sheets:

-1. Effortlessly maintain your records
+Effortlessly maintain your records

-Oftentimes, paper daily sheets are easily lost in the shuffle between pick-up and home.
-They are difficult to organize or refer back to if families want to keep a record of their children’s activities and milestones.
 With digital daily reports, parents won’t need to worry about misplacing their paper forms.
 Families will always know where to find each day’s report and can easily look up past logs to see what their child did on any given day.
 Digital reporting also allows teachers and staff to update families in real-time on their child’s activities, helping families feel more connected and engaged with their child and their center.

-2. Cut down on administrative costs
+Cut down on administrative costs

 Paper daily sheets also require a lot of resources.
-The cost of paper and ink adds up quickly, and it’s time-consuming to print enough sheets for each student.
+The cost of paper and ink adds up quickly, and it’s time-consuming to print enough sheets for each child.
 If you make any edits to your preschool daily report template, you’ll also need to reprint each form, and you might end up wasting outdated printed forms.
-Digital reporting eliminates the need for printing, saving you and your staff valuable time and expenses.
-With digital reporting, you can easily customize the activities you log for each student based on their needs, your center’s programming, or even unexpected circumstances such as COVID-19.
-You’ll no longer spend hours updating templates and wasting supplies.

-3. Save valuable time for your staff every day
+Save valuable time for your staff every day

 Paper forms can also create unnecessary busywork for your staff and teachers.
-Writing each student’s daily sheet twice — one copy for parents and one for internal records — takes a lot of time and is hard to do thoroughly and accurately.
+Writing each child's daily sheet twice—one copy for families and one for internal records—takes a lot of time and is hard to do thoroughly and accurately.
 Digital daily reports allow your staff to work quicker and smarter.
-By logging reports online, your staff can input information efficiently, cut down on redundant tasks, and include greater detail and precision in each child’s report.
-Most importantly, digital reporting helps your teachers focus on working directly with children instead of managing paperwork.

-4. Keep your center safe and healthy
+Keep your center safe and healthy

 Digital reports can also help your center minimize the spread of germs.
 As many childcare providers continue to reduce their face-to-face interactions with families, digital reports eliminate the need to exchange paper and other materials during pick-up time, helping to keep your center safe and in compliance with COVID-19 guidelines.

-Improve your daycare daily report forms today
+Improve your daily report forms today

 Daily reports for childcare centers are a valuable tool for connecting with families, tracking milestones and ongoing care, and improving staff coordination.
 Digitizing your childcare daily report forms provides even more benefits to families and staff, helping your staff work smarter while providing families with more personal insights into their child's daily progress.